ahmedelasmai/ecommerce/docs/MAIN_DOCS.md

 ## misc

-- static and media files are stored in /econ/ I didn't put much thought into where they are stored for development because in production they are served through the web server.
+- Static and media files are stored in /econ/ I didn't put much thought into where they are stored for development because in production they are served through the web server.
+- If you installed requirements.txt with a virtual enviroment active.
+Your virtual enviroment must be active when running or testing the app because of stripe.